zencart/documentation/content/user/about_us/contributing.md

 ---
 title: Contributing to the Project
-description: Contributing to the Zen Cart Project
+description: Ways you can get involved in Zen Cart
 category: about_us
 weight: 10
 ---